Aimée de Coigny: Early years

-Aimée married André-Hercule-Marie-Louis de Rosset de Rocozel (1770–1810), marquis and later duc de Fleury in 1784.
+Aimée became a famous beauty.
+She married André-Hercule-Marie-Louis de Rosset de Rocozel (1770–1810), marquis and later duc de Fleury in 1784.

 Her husband was the grand-nephew of Cardinal André-Hercule de Fleury.

 She married very young, as was common at the time; she was 15, he was 14.

 He became a duke in 1788.
 He was subject to nervous tics that were very disagreeable, and the marriage was not happy.

 Aimee became the mistress of Armand Louis de Gontaut, duc de Lauzun (1747–1793), a well-known libertine, if past his prime.

 During a visit to Rome, she became attached to Lord Malmesbury.

 French revolution

 Aimée's husband Fleury emigrated during the French Revolution (1789–99), leaving France in 1791.

 He joined Louis Joseph, Prince of Condé's army at Koblenz.

 Aimée went to London, where she rejoined Malmesbury.

 She gave birth to Malmesbury's child in London.

 In January 1793 she left London for Paris with Lord Malmesbury.

 He was soon arrested, but was released almost immediately and returned to London, leaving his mistress.

 She retired to her personal estate at Mareuil-en-Brie, near Paris.

 On 7 May 1793 she obtained a divorce.

 She then resumed the name of Coigny.

 On 4 March 1794, despite the care she had taken to dissociate herself from any emigrants, she was arrested and taken to the Prison Saint-Lazare.

 Aimée was one of the last of the nobility to be arrested and incarcerated.

-André Chénier was inspired by her to compose a well-known elegy, la Jeune Captive, published in 1895.
+André Chénier was inspired by her to compose a well-known elegy, la Jeune Captive, published in 1795.

 He described her graceful figure and her easy and careless character.

 Casimir de Mouret, comte de Montrond, was also imprisoned in 1794 in the Prison Saint-Lazare, where he met her.

 He obtained her freedom and his own for a payment of 100 louis.

 She was released on the day she was due to follow Chénier to the scaffold.

 They married after the Thermidorian Reaction of 27 July 1794 and left for England.

 Their married life in London was not successful.